LiorSinai/liorsinai.github.io/_posts/2022-12-03-denoising-diffusion-1-spiral.md

 Something else you might want to try is working with patterns other than a spiral.
 What happens if you try train a model on multiple patterns at once?
 [Part 3][classifier_free_guidance] will investigate this and provide a method to direct which pattern is produced.
-That same method is used with text embeddings to control the direct of AI generated art.
+That same method is used with text embeddings to direct the outcome of AI art generators.

 ## Appendix